nismod/household_microsynth/README.md

 |Ethnicity     |LC4202EW_C_ETHHUK11     |Ethnicity of household reference person, e.g. Asian
 |NumCars       |LC4202EW_C_CARSNO       |Number of cars used by household (capped at 2)

-Since occupants, rooms and bedrooms are capped (with the final value representing an '...or more' category, there is some imprecision in the microsynthesis:

-- the count of population in households is lower than the true population estimate.}
-- the value of persons per bedroom (`PPerBed' above) does not quite match the census data, due to the imprecision inherent in the 4+ categories.
-This makes it difficult to use it as a link variable between household composition and rooms/bedrooms.
-(This mismatch could potentially be used to refine estimates of persons and bedrooms in properties, but is out of scope for the moment.)

 # Input Data

 The only user inputs required to run the model is the geographical area under consideration, e.g. 'Newcastle upon Tyne' and the required geographical resolution, e.g. 'LSOA'.
+Multiple local authrities can be specified using a comma to separate the names.

 Downloading and cacheing of Census data and metadata from nomisweb.co.uk is handled by the UKCensusAPI package.
 See [https://github.com/virgesmith/UKCensusAPI](UKCensusAPI) for further details.